kristianlien/RPI_MariaDB_tutorial/README.md

 Now, eject the SD card and install it in your Raspberry Pi and turn it on.
 For initial setup, you will have to connect the Pi to a keyboard and a screen.
 After Ubuntu setup, we can use SSH.

-Run trough the Ubuntu Setup on your Pi.
+Run through the Ubuntu Setup on your Pi.
 Make sure to connect the Pi to a network, as this is needed to SSH.
 The network doesn't need internet access.

 After Ubuntu is setup, do CTRL+ALT+T to open the terminal and type in: